 - Sprinkle baking soda on affected carpeted areas and leave overnight (or for as long as possible).

-- Install an industrial-grade HEPA air purifier in your home.
+- Install an industrial-grade HEPA air purifier or air scrubber in your home.

 - Use fragrant indoor plants to produce more pleasant interior odors.